DemonRevoked/TheDigitalHeist/challenge-files/net-02-doh-rhythm/README.txt

-=== NET-02: DoH Rhythm — Metadata Exfil ===
+=== NET-02: DoH Rhythm — HTTP Header Exfiltration ===

-You captured internal traffic to a 'DoH gateway'.
-Everything is encrypted.
-The Directorate still leaked the key via metadata.
+You captured internal HTTP traffic.
+A rogue agent is exfiltrating data using HTTP header exfiltration—a real-world technique used by malware and APT groups to bypass DLP and network monitoring.

 Files:
 - net-02-doh-rhythm.pcap